Business Sold or Closed FAQs

 Can I transfer ownership of my loan through SAPI?

-The ability to transfer ownership of a SAPI account is currently not available for SAPI Loans business customers.
+The ability to transfer ownership of a SAPI account is currently not available for SAPI Loans business clients.

 If you would like us to help with linking an existing loan to a new owner or account, please contact SAPI Support.